replicatedhq/replicated-docs/docs/intro-kots.md

 Installing an application with KOTS provides access to feautures such as:

 * Support for air gap installations
-* Support for installations onto VMs or bare metal servers
+* Support for installations on VMs or bare metal servers
-* The KOTS admin console, which provides a user interface where your customers can install and manage their application instance
+* The KOTS admin console, which provides a user interface where customers can install and manage their application instances
 * Instance telemetry automatically sent to the vendor portal for instances running in customer environments
 * Strict preflight checks that block installation if environment requirements are not met
 * Backup and restore with Replicated snapshots